 Protect South Portland has been actively working to inform the public and explore our legal rights to demand cleaner air.
 There have been neighborhood meetings to hear complaints and to receive citizen input on how to move forward.
 Members attend City Council meetings and workshops to demand immediate action to minimize these emissions.

 After much research on best practices for abating emissions, Protect South Portland in conjunction with other environmental groups filed our official comments on the consent decree to appeal the existing decree and seek a more appropriate settlement.
 The Justice Department rejected our appeal.
-Our next step will be to call for Global's permit to be revoked.
+PSP is advocating in the process as the Clean Air Advisory Committee and the city are reviewing Global's permit application with the DEP.

 Clean air advisory committee